SaschaGalley/grunt-phpcs/README.md

 ####reportFile
 Type: `String` Default: `false`

 Log report to the file.
-This option can also be set by running the task with `--report-file`.

 ####tabWidth
 Type: `Integer` Default: `false`

 Automatically convert tabs to the specified number of spaces when sniffing.
-This option can also be set by running the task with `--tab-width`.